 Additionally, the COVID-19 outbreak may bring a huge peak to these statistics, because more students will choose to stay at home as it’s a more secure option at this point in time so, if you’ve got a uni near you that you like the look of it’s likely to be something you’ve considered.
 Having a good support network in the form of family can be an advantage as there are many other challenges when starting uni, and overall where you live during your uni life can impact you in the future, in both your career and personal life.
 Here are some pros to both living at home and living by yourself at uni:

 You’ll save money

 With students paying upward of £100 a week to live in student halls, living with parents is definitely a way to save some money.
 As long as they don’t ask you for rent, that is.
-As long as you’ve a university near you that you would like to go to, this is a reason to stay at home in itself.
-You’ll not have to spend your maintenance loan on rent and with that extra money you might be able to buy a small zip-around and still maintain all your friendships.
+As long as you have a university near you that you would like to go to, this is a reason to stay at home in itself.
+You’ll not have to spend your maintenance loan on rent and with that extra money, you might be able to buy a small zip-around and still maintain all your friendships.

 The thought of cafeteria food and microwave meals may sound appealing whilst you are living at home, but after a week they start to wear pretty thin and you’ll be dying for some fresh fruit.
 You won’t have to worry about stocking the fridge up - they’ll always be something when you’ve got the midnight munchies - and you won’t even have to cook.

 Going to uni in itself is tough, as you’ve got to make new friends, get to grips with a new style of learning and possibly a new subject, navigate the library and sort out your utility bills.
 Having your parents around can make the transition between school and independent living just that little bit easier and you’ll have less to stress about.

 Once you’ve got to grips with university life you can always think about independent living in your second and third years.